TOP OF THE FOURTH: CUBS 4 (0) – 0 DODGERS

 The Cubs’ first hit of the night.

-Larry King perks up, the rest of the ballpark behind him—as the Dodger mindset snaps back into worry, sidelong glances exchanged beneath the sight of a giant lightbulb flicking on, floating overhead in the sky, three fat words painted on, illuminated in blue: Momentum shift—Cubs!
+Larry King perks up, the rest of the ballpark behind him—as the Dodger mindset snaps back into worry.
+Sidelong glances exchanged beneath a giant lightbulb flicking on in the sky, three fat words painted on, illuminated in blue: Momentum shift—Cubs!

 @CubsNoHitStreak That bunt changed everything, including my life!!!!!